-The members of the compensation committee will be [·].
-The board of directors has affirmatively determined that Messrs. [·] meet the definition of an independent director for the purposes of serving on the committee under applicable NYSE rules.
+The members of the compensation committee will be Messrs.
+Harris, Holland and Martire, and it is expected that Mr. Martire will serve as the chairman of the compensation committee.
+It is expected that the Splitco board of directors will affirmatively determine that Messrs.
+Harris, Holland and Martire meet the definition of an independent director for the purposes of serving on the committee under applicable NYSE rules.
 The functions of the compensation committee will include the following:

-- reviewing and approving corporate goals and objectives relevant to executive officer compensation, evaluating their performance in light of those goals and objectives, and setting executive officer compensation levels based on this evaluation; - making recommendations to the board of directors with respect to incentive-compensation plans and equity-based plans; - · approving equity compensation awards; and - producing an annual report on executive compensation for inclusion in our proxy statement, in accordance with applicable rules and regulations.
+- reviewing and approving corporate goals and objectives relevant to executive officer compensation, evaluating their performance in light of those goals and objectives, and setting executive officer compensation levels based on this evaluation; - making recommendations to the board of directors with respect to incentive-compensation plans and equity-based plans; - approving equity compensation awards; and - producing an annual report on executive compensation for inclusion in our proxy statement, in accordance with applicable rules and regulations.